 James has worked for the jockey club and has 20 years sports betting experience he utilises his skills in our tipster competitions and writes sports betting content.

-The French Open gets underway on Sunday 25th of May where Carlos Alcaraz will be looking to defend his title on the men's side having won his first French Open title in a five thriller against Alexander Zverev after trailing 2-1.
+The French Open gets underway in May of 2026, where Carlos Alcaraz will be looking to defend his title on the men's side, having won now won back-to-back titles, beating Zverev (3-2) in 2024 and then Sinner (3-2) in 2025.

 The Ultimate Guide to Tennis Betting Sites in the UK